NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 Visualizing 3d Structures
 -------------------------

-The previous examples were based on 1d or 2d structures which can be visualized using the plotting routines in Matplotlib.
+The previous examples were based on a 1d or 2d cell in which the structure and fields can be visualized using the plotting routines in Matplotlib.
 In order to visualize 3d structures, you can use [Mayavi](https://docs.enthought.com/mayavi/mayavi/).
 The following example involves a hexagonal [prism](../Python_User_Interface.md#prism) with index 3.5 perforated by a [conical](../Python_User_Interface.md#cone) hole.
 There are no other simulation parameters specified.
 The permittivity data is visualized using an isosurface plot via the [contour3d](http://docs.enthought.com/mayavi/mayavi/auto/mlab_helper_functions.html#mayavi.mlab.contour3d) module.
 A snapshot of this plot is shown below.
 For visualization of the vector fields in 3d, you can use the [quiver3d](http://docs.enthought.com/mayavi/mayavi/auto/mlab_helper_functions.html#mayavi.mlab.quiver3d) module.

-Alternatively, the permittivity can be visualized from outside of Python.
-This involves writing the permittivity data to an HDF5 file using [output_epsilon](../Python_User_Interface.md#output-functions).
-The HDF5 data is then converted to [VTK](https://en.wikipedia.org/wiki/VTK) via [h5tovtk](https://github.com/NanoComp/h5utils/blob/master/doc/h5tovtk-man.md) of the [h5utils](https://github.com/NanoComp/h5utils) package.
-VTK data can be visualized using Mayavi or Paraview.

 ```py
 import meep as mp